 The article ends, "The bottom line?
 Roane says, if you see a spotted lanternfly, smash it."

-Monthly progress updates on our development (June 2021 - Present) of a free educational product on fire safety and prevention is available at landturn.com/naacp.
+An archive of the founding Committee's 20+ updates, including development of a free educational product on fire safety/prevention, is available at landturn.com/naacp.

 State of the City, 2022

 In her first State of the City address, Harrisburg Mayor Wanda Williams lauded the fire department more than 3X longer than any other department.

 I believe the Committee's 17 prior updates, particularly the one just weeks earlier, provided much of her talking points and disproportionate proficiency. ("Environmental Committee: Fire Safety Cartoon, III")

 On multiple occasions, one leader recommended I meet with Williams since the time of her 2020 mayoral campaign.

 Despite no previous mention of her by me in any public forum; meeting; nor an exchange with him, the leader once queued me to speak by adding, "and [Jubalyn] has something to say about the mayor."
 (Feb.
 2022)